EvanDiamantidis/TryHackMe/Machines/Blue/README.md

 <br />

-We push the current shell to the `background` using `Ctrl + Z` so we can use the `shell_to_meterpreter` module hinted on the question.
+We push the current shell to the background using `Ctrl + Z` so we can use the `shell_to_meterpreter` module hinted on the question.

 ![image](https://user-images.githubusercontent.com/14150485/171119350-819f41db-0d4b-40fc-8165-3cc20900b5af.png)

 <br />

-Next step is to update the `SESSION` value with the background session ID before executing the module.
+Next step is to update the `SESSION` value with the background session ID before executing this module.

 ![image](https://user-images.githubusercontent.com/14150485/171120026-1779fb73-d2ae-4066-8487-fa8f5e69403d.png)

 <br />

-Once ran we receive a prompt informing us that the module was successfully executed.
+Upon completion we receive a prompt informing us that the module was successfully executed.

 ![image](https://user-images.githubusercontent.com/14150485/171120275-7833ac39-45d4-423c-a0e8-a788b87beeb3.png)